boonyhow/BulkPB-analysis/README.md

 Current default config file is 2_config.yaml file, where the `exp_id` is a parameter set to the experiments downloaded earlier.
 Ensure that the necessary changes are made in the config file, and environment has been activated prior to running.

+Output of this step is saved into: `data/GSEXXXXX/data_for_study/intermediate_data/`

+This folder stores filtered, harmonized, and normalized expression matrices and metadata used in downstream analysis.

 ---

 ### **Step 3: Main Analysis Script**

 This script runs the main analysis and visualization modules.
+All plots generated will be stored under the `plots` folder

 You can either: